Anooshakhalid/Socket_Programming--TCP-UDP---Messenger-Application-/README.md

 -Transport layer protocol

--secure and efficient but slow transfer, no loss of packets
+-secure and efficient but slow transfer, no packet loss

 ##